learn-with-me/books-self-help/README.md

 # Self-help Books

-Notes on self-help books read over time
+Notes on self-help books read over time.

-# Credits

-This repository is built from [template](https://github.com/goel4ever/mkdocs-template)

-## Features

-- Ready to use template
-- Stand up a static website in seconds
-- Uses material-UI plugin to follow standard UI elements
-- Built in search support
-- GitHub workflow setup already to deploy to Gh-pages
+> Note: All books are tagged with book keywords, author name, topic for easy searchability.

 ### Tips